 - Ranma ½: While not as popular as her sister, Akane, Nabiki Tendo is regarded as attractive by her classmates and has her fair share of would-be suitors.
 She's perfectly aware of this and tends to use her sex appeal to fleece them for all they're worth before dumping them... assuming she doesn't become bored with toying with them first.

 - Maaya from Umisho loves bragging about her modeling career and frequently uses her good looks to get boys to do favors for her.

-- Averted with Alvida from One Piece who constantly proclaimed herself to be the most beautiful woman on the seas despite being a grotesquely obese woman.
+- Averted with Alvida who constantly proclaimed herself to be the most beautiful woman on the seas despite being a grotesquely obese woman.
 People only agreed with her for fear of her hitting them with her giant mace.
 However, played straight later on when she eats the Slip-Slip Fruit and becomes thin and beautiful.
 So when she ask who's the most beautiful woman in the seas people say it's her and mean it.

 - It's hard to imagine a character being more proud of her spectacular beauty (or more fond of using it to her advantage) than Amora, the Asgardian Enchantress.
 A large portion of her magical arsenal is dedicated to charms and mind control, but in most cases, the exquisite perfection of her face, her hair, and her body is enough to get her anything she wants—though there's probably some sort of para-magical goddess effect operating in the background, to give it some extra oomph.

 - Jen from Liberty Meadows likes using her good looks to flirt and tease Frank.
 At one point she decides to make a website, which becomes very popular, where people can watch her work though her web cam.

 - Gwen Stacy actually started out this way in Spider-Man, as she got angry at Peter Parker for daring not to be attracted to her, and reflected that "I've never met a boy like him!
 He didn't even give me a glance!"
 Fortunately, she got better.